akl5/PackTrack/app/src/pages/README.md

 Page written in python to test if the API is functional.

 README.md
-File written in markdown that describes the purpose of each page.
+File written in markdown that describes the purpose of each file.